ckdake/ckdake.com/content/bikes.md

 <ul>
   <li>Tuesday Night Mountain Bike Ride:  Meet at 8:30pm at The Flying Biscuit at 1655 McLendon Ave.
 Atlanta, GA 30307 at 8:30pm.
 Ride for ~2.5 hours and bring $10 cash for beer+pizza at the Felinis right down the street afterwards.
 You'll need a helmet light putting out 300+lumens and some mountain biking ability to enjoy this ride.</li>
   <li>Wednesday Run: 10 kilometers, groups going anywhere from 8:00/m to 13:00/m.
 Figuring out how this will work with the new gig!</li>
-  <li>Thursday FM:Race Hilly Road Bike Ride: evenings in the 'summer' half of Daylight Savings Time, meet at 6:45pm at The Gear Revival at 955 Marietta St NW Atlanta, GA 30318 for a 2 hour terrible tour of hills.
+  <li>Thursday FM:Race Hilly Road Bike Ride: evenings in the 'summer' half of Daylight Savings Time, meet at 6:45pm at Atlanta Beltline Bicycle for a 2 hour terrible tour of hills.
 30 miles, 3000+ft of climbing.
 Don't show up in the 'winter' half of DST because nobody will be there and it will be cold.</li>
   <li>Any other day, any other time, if you want to ride or run ping me (@ckdake on twitter is easiest)</li>
 </ul>

 I bike to work on a single speed, ride mountain bikes for fun, and ride most other kinds of bikes to make mountain biking more fun.
 In 2004 I co-founded <a href="http://fastermustache.org/">Faster Mustache</a> which at one point was the place to go for anything bike related in Atlanta.
-We organized the only urban 24 hour race in the world for 5 years in a row, and currently are mostly focused on our race team <a href="http://fastermustache.org/race">FM:Race</a> which I am a part of.
+We organized the only urban 24 hour race in the world for 5 years in a row, and spun up a pretty solid race team: <a href="http://fastermustache.org/race">FM:Race</a>.
 In 2009 I raced full seasons of XC mountain bike racing and velodrome racing.
 2010 I focused on track racing and as team leader, led us to a 1st place team finish for the season with 4 people in the top 15 individual standings including first place.
-In 2011 I raced a full season at the track, but focused on the Chainbusters 6-hour race series where  Jason and I will took 3th of over 75 teams in the Pro/Open Men's Duo category.
-Some cylcocross races were rode, and 2012 was a the year of running races and mountain biking adventures.
+In 2011 I raced a full season at the track, but focused on the Chainbusters 6-hour race series where  Jason and I  took 3th of over 75 teams in the Pro/Open Men's Duo category.
+Some cyclocross races were ridden, and 2012 was a the year of running races and mountain biking adventures.
 2013 onward bring bigger bike adventures, and running with a bigger crowd.
+In 2014 I ran a half marathon every month, and 2015 is back to just making sure I'm mountain biking as much as possible.

 <ul>
   <li><a href="http://www.strava.com/athletes/ckdake" rel="me">me on Strava</a></li>